codepress/admin-columns/readme.txt

 1. Upload codepress-admin-columns to the /wp-content/plugins/ directory
 2. Activate Codepress Admin Columns through the ‘Plugins’ menu in WordPress

-A new Admin Columns menu will be available under the Settings menu.
-Go here to customize your Admin Columns.
+3. Configure the plugin by going to the Admin Column settings that appears under the Settings menu.

 == Frequently Asked Questions ==